 The objects from Teotihuacan that first made their way to Berlin were from the collection of Ferdinand Conrad Seiffart, who was the Prussian General Consul in Mexico in the middle of the 19th century, and from the collection that the German merchant Carl Uhde assembled in the first half of the 19th century and that was brought to Berlin in 1862.

 The Teotihuacan Collection in the Ethnological Museum Berlin provides a representative overview of the broad spectrum of material legacies.
 It is characterized by its possession of items of very high quality from the upper strata of the society, as well as of everyday utensils and fragmentary surface finds.
 Accordingly, many characteristic types of cultural inventory are present: from the stucco vase, the theater incense burner, the mural, the stone mask, the jointed doll, the host figure, the architectural element, the Fine Orange ware, the various types of ceramics, the clay figures, the nephrite jade jewelry, and obsidian blades to the everyday objects and countless "cabecitas" (small clay heads).

 Although detailed and precise information is lacking on where many of these objects were found, much of the old Berlin Teotihuacan Collection can be interpreted in comparison with current research results from the most recent excavation projects and brought into a functional context.

-Dr. Maria Gaida.
+Text: Dr. Maria Gaida.
 Director, collection Mesoamerica, Ethnological Museum Berlin

 Translation: Mitch Cohen